-In the 1990s, Rodenstock presented at several tastings Impériale bottles (6 l) of Château Petrus among others the years 1921 and 1922.
-Serena raised first doubts about the authenticity Sutcliffe (* 1945), the head of the wine department of the auction house Sotheby's, These concerns were raised by Château Petrus owner Christian Moueix (* 1946) confirmed.
+In the 1990s, Rodenstock presented at several tastings Imperial bottles (6 l) of Château Petrus among others the years 1921 and 1922.
+Serena raised first doubts about the authenticity Sutcliffe (* 1945) voiced, the head of the wine department of the auction house Sotheby's.
+These concerns were raised by Château Petrus owner Christian Moueix (* 1946) confirmed.
 According to his statements, there is no evidence of oversize bottles in the winery's documents, which were usually only used by famous wineries for special customers.
 At the time, the company was an unknown winery.
 The most speculative allegation of falsification, which has occupied the scene for many years, was different.

 In the spring of 1985, Rodenstock said he received a call to discover 12 very old vintages of fine wine.
 These had been found walled up in a basement wall in Paris.
-This started a long history of counterfeiting charges, trials and comparisons.
+This started a long history of counterfeiting charges, lawsuits and comparisons.
 To date, the facts have not been 100% clear.
-These were wines from the renowned French wineries Château Lafite-Rothschild.
-Château Mouton-Rothschild and Château d'Yquem born in 1784 and 1787 from the estate of US President Thomas Jefferson (1743-1826).
+These were wines from the renowned French wineries Château Lafite-Rothschild, Château Mouton-Rothschild and Château d'Yquem born in 1784 and 1787 from the estate of US President Thomas Jefferson (1743-1826).
 They bore his initials incised into the bottle glass.
-Jefferson was then US ambassador to Paris and collected French wines.
+Jefferson was US ambassador to Paris at the time and collected French wines.
 Rodenstock never mentioned the place of discovery or the finder, who he says has since died.
 A Château Lafite-Rothschild 1787 from this find was sold in 1985 for € 160,000 auction of Christie's to Malcolm Forbes (1919-1990) sold.
-In any case, it is one of the most expensive wines in the world,
+In any case, it is one of the most expensive wines in the world.

 Koch's extensive collection includes other wine bottles that are said to have been sold by Rodenstock.
 Therefore, Koch sued him in New York in August 2006.
 Rodenstock, however, swears that the Jefferson bottles are real and claims his innocence.
 In addition, he was never in a direct business relationship with Koch.
-Individual bottles (based on winery and / or vintage) could very well be genuine, individual bottles may actually be a fake.
-Perhaps one can determine this with certain means in the future without any doubt (if there should still be bottles).
-But whether they really come from Jefferson's possession will never be clear.
-Because, of course, the initials (whether a period or a colon) are not proof, they could be the abbreviation for any name.
+Individual bottles (based on winery and / or vintage) could very well be real, individual bottles may actually be fake.
+Perhaps one can determine this with certainty in the future without any doubt (if there should still be bottles).
+However, it will never be clear whether they really came from Jefferson's property.
+Because of course the initials (no matter if period or colon) are not proof, they could be the abbreviation for any name.

 After a New York federal court provisionally dismissed William Koch's lawsuit against Hardy Rodenstock, the U.S. collector appealed the dismissal.
 His lawyers brought in new arguments and pointed out that at least some of the so-called Jefferson bottles in New York had been handed over to Koch.
 Since Rodenstock is the source of all four controversial wines suspected of being forgeries, the court must now declare its jurisdiction.
 Rodenstock denied all allegations of counterfeiting.
 He claimed that Koch had never bought a bottle from him and had to be conclusively proven that these four bottles actually came from the Parisian find (see an interview on the Feinschmeckerey website).
-In May 2010, Rodenstock was sentenced by default because of his absence in a scheduled trial.
+In May 2010, Rodenstock was convicted of being absent from a scheduled trial.
 The matter could never be clarified.
 There were several TV documentaries on the subject and the film rights were also sold.